mulqueenr/mulqueenr.github.io/docs/CEDAR analysis/10x_multiomephase2.md

 system(paste0("slack -F ",paste0(wd,"/",outname,".umap.pdf")," ryan_todo"))
 saveRDS(atac_sub,"phase2.QC.SeuratObject.rds")
 ```
+### Vibe check on cell type prediction

 Plot out a heatmap of cell type scores per sample and prediction.
 I'm trying to figure out how specific they are and if results are concordant.
+Also plotting top 10 genes from Swarbrick gross cell type identification as a heatmap
+Genes from Supplementary Table 9 (major classification).

 ```R
 library(Signac)